Reoriented Memory of Galaxy Spins for the Early Universe: Summary and Conclusion

-{\it Discussion and Conclusions.} Analyzing the TNG300-1 hydrodynamic simulation data \cite{tng}, we have discovered that the present galaxy stellar spins ($\js$) are aligned with the {\it major} principal axes ($\tm$) of the initial tidal field while being normal to the plane spanned by its intermediate ($\ti$) and minor ($\tn$) principal axes.
-Our detection challenges the standard picture based on the LTTT combined with the angular momentum conservation, which predicts the $\js$--$\ti$ alignments \cite{lp001,yu-etal20,mot-etal21}.
+Analyzing the subhalo catalogs in the galactic mass range from the TNG300-1 hydrodynamic simulation \citep{tngintro1,tngintro2,tngintro3,tngintro4,tngintro5,illustris19}, we have discovered that the present galaxy stellar spins ($\js$) measured at the inner radii $2\rh$ are preferentially aligned with the directions parallel to the {\it major} principal axes ($\tm$) and perpendicular to the planes spanned by the intermediate and minor principal axes ($\ti$ and $\tn$, respectively) of the initial tidal field smoothed on the scales of $\rf/(\dunit)=0.5$ and $1$.
+The baryonic effects have been ruled out as a possible cause of the detected $\js$-$\tm$ alignments since the DM spins measured at $2\rh$ exhibit the same alignment tendency.

-We put forth the following scenario to physically explain this discovery.
-Before the turn-around moments when the cosmic expansion produces tension, the proto-galaxies only rotate under the influence of initial tidal torques, developing the $\jz$-$\ti$ alignments.
-Afterward, when the net tidal compression effect turns on, the galaxies experience torque wrench, which results in reorienting their spins away from the initial tendency toward $\tm$.
-Under this scenario, we have derived an analytic single-parameter formula for $\{p(\vert\js\cdot\hat{\bf t}_{l}\vert)\}_{l=1}^{3}$, and showed its excellent accords with the numerical results.